Nissan Leaf Performance

 Acceleration and Power

 - "Instantaneous torque from a stop means Leaf accelerates about as well as its gas-powered competition, with better low-end throttle response than most.
-Merging and passing response are on par with most 4-cylinder compact cars.
-The single-speed transmission means you feel no shifting.
-It's a bit odd at first, but you quickly acclimate." -- Consumer Guide (2012)
+Merging and passing response are on par with most 4-cylinder compact cars." -- Consumer Guide (2012)

 Handling and Braking